wahrwolf/ba-thesis/chapters/500-discussion.md

 However, additional research is needed to prove this for other language pairs and in general.

 # Limitations
-During my training I ran into a few issues, that might have had an impact on my results and interpretation.
+During my training I ran into assues, that might have had an impact on my results and interpretation.

 ## The relatedness of English-Czech and English-German and the generalization for the distance between languages
 In my testing I used Czech and German as languages that origin from different language families.